- Francisco Toajas Mellado (FAMSI), Mayor of Las Cabezas de San Juan

-The focus of the actions of this Working Group is on local economic development as a public necessity, that is, as part of public policy in local and national government agendas.
+The focus of the actions of this Committee is on local economic development as a public necessity, that is, as part of public policy in local and national government agendas.
 This view of development implies a territorial focus, based on endogenous resources and obeying environmental sustainability criteria.
 In turn, this view of local development must be constructed through public participation, it must strengthen decentralisation and it must involve an integrated vision of the territory, through participatory territorial planning.
 There is no doubt that this new view addresses the challenge of social inclusion and gender equality.

 Local economic development is one of the pillars which are necessary in order to address more profoundly the processes of decentralisation and regionalisation.
 The working group has established a working method which requires: